-It was the kind of defeat that most would be advised – and forgiven – for easing their way back from – but as it has become clear over recent years McKenna isn’t most.
+A contentious points decision, it was the kind of defeat that most would be advised – and forgiven – for easing their way back from – but as it has become clear over recent years McKenna isn’t most.

 McKenna wouldn’t have it any other way.
-Indeed he seems surprised when asked if a get back to winning ways fight was ever an option.
+Indeed, he seems surprised when asked if a get back to winning ways fight was ever an option.

 Turarov’s record makes for good reading, but without too much knowledge of his opponents to date, it’s hard to gauge how good he really is.

 McKenna has done his homework and is expecting a big puncher but believes he will provide the hyped fighter with his first real acid test.